cgarbin/cgarbin.github.io/_posts/2021-04-10-machine-learning-but-not-understanding.md

 Should we be concerned that deep learning is not "learning"?
 We should, if we don't understand what it implies for real-life applications.

 In the next sections we will explore how neural networks lack the grasp of "rich meanings we humans bring to bear in perception", illustrating it with some "un-humanlike errors these systems can make; by their difficulties with abstracting and transferring what they have learned; by their lack of commonsense knowledge".{% sidenote '' 'You can run the examples used in the text with the Jupyter notebook on [this GitHub repository](https://github.com/fau-masters-collected-works-cgarbin/machine-learning-but-not-understanding).
-The examples use small pictures ro tun quickly on any computer.' %}
+The examples use small pictures to run quickly on any computer.' %}

 # Telling squares and triangles apart